adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/location-ad-extension.md

 **Delete:** Read-only

 ### <a name="geocodestatus"></a>Geo Code Status
-A status value that indicates whether the business’ latitude and longitude coordinates have been determined.
+A status value that indicates whether the business? latitude and longitude coordinates have been determined.

-If you provide the coordinates, the status will be set to *Complete*; otherwise, the status will indicate the progress of determining the coordinates of the specified business’ address.
+If you provide the coordinates, the status will be set to *Complete*; otherwise, the status will indicate the progress of determining the coordinates of the specified business? address.
 For more details on possible values, see [BusinessGeoCodeStatus Value Set](~/campaign-api/businessgeocodestatus-value-set.md).

 **Add:** Read-only
 **Update:** Read-only